valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

 * `REDIS_IOJOB_PREPARE_SWAP`: compute the number of pages needed in order to save the object pointed by `val` into the swap.
 The result of this operation will populate the `pages` field.
 * `REDIS_IOJOB_DO_SWAP`: Transfer the object pointed by `val` to the swap file, at page offset `page`.

 The main thread delegates just the above three tasks.
-All the rest is handled by the I/O thread itself, for instance finding a suitable range of free pages in the swap file page table (that is a fast operation), deciding what object to swap, altering the storage field of a Redis object to reflect the current state of a value.
+All the rest is handled by the I/O thread itself, for instance finding a suitable range of free pages in the swap file page table (that is a fast operation), deciding what object to swap, altering the storage field of a Valkey object to reflect the current state of a value.

 Non blocking VM as probabilistic enhancement of blocking VM
 ---